-Main Image: Mesut Özil playing for Arsenal before his resignation in July this year.
+Main Image: Mesut Özil playing for Arsenal before his resignation in July 2018.
 Photo by Ronnie Macdonald from Chelmsford, United Kingdom - Uploaded by Dudek1337, CC BY 2.0

 A recent, very heated debate example is Mesut Özil’s resignation from the German national soccer team following criticsm over his meeting with Turkish president, Recep Tayyip Erdoğan.
 One can discuss his decision and the events that led to the resignation from various angles.
 But this is not the focus of this article.
 The focus of this article is the fact that a simple picture, posted on social media, has provoked so many instant reactions, both positive and negative in tone, eventually sparking an overall national discussion on the obstacles immigrants and their children face in Germany.
 The German Soccer Association DFB, decision-makers from the political and business sphere, as well as an astonishingly high number of soccer fans from all around the world have participated in a debate that led to an increased tension online and offline.

 With this example of the power of communications, the power of a post, and the power of our new digital era, should urge us as professional communicators to think, reflect, and act.
 It is our profession to communicate our brands, companies and industries.
 We all want to create societal relevance, to show how our companies’ products and services can improve people’s lives.
 To do so, we must ensure that people trust us.
 Trust is something we must earn.
 Every single time we communicate, we must ensure that we do not jeopardize the trust granted by our internal and external stakeholders.